Searching for the American Dream with 2 Elvis impersonators on Hollywood Boulevard

 Elvis Two, had the 1970s red and gold look, a little more end-of-career Elvis, lights fading, but sunglasses still on, still fighting.

 "Hey lil' mama," said Elvis One, clad in a black jumpsuit dripping with rhinestones and velour.
-His face glistening with hours worth of Hollywood hustle.
+His face glistened with hours worth of Hollywood hustle.

 "Elvis, talk to me," I said, putting a one-dollar bill in his hand.
-"What's your dream?"
+"What's your dream?
+What brings you to Hollywood Boulevard?"

+"I love to make people happy," he said, flipping his golden cape behind him.
+"I love to make them smile."

+Before I knew it he was plugging a movie he made, described as "sort of like the 'Terminator,'" an odd choice for Elvis, but to each their own.

 A crowd gathered around us, as if my iPhone interview were "The Meg" premiere and I started getting self conscious.
 People were asking me questions, "What's this for?"